eugenium/eugenium.github.io/index.md

 ## News:
+* ClipMesh is accepted at SIGGRAPH Asia, see project page https://www.nasir.lol/clipmesh
 * 3 papers accepted at CVPR 2022
 * 1 paper accepted at ICLR 2022
 * 1 Paper accepted at ICCV 2021